jhpyle/docassemble/_docs/fields.md

 The error message that the user will see is a generic error message, "Please enter a valid value."
 In most cases you will want to explain to the user why the input did not validate.
-To provide a more descriptive error message, your function can [raise an exception] using the error message you would like the user to see.
-Both a false return value and an exception signal that the input is not valid.
+To provide a more descriptive error message, your function can call the [`validation_error()`] function with the error message the user should see.

 {% include demo-side-by-side.html demo="validation-test-two" %}